RehabAbotalep/RehabAbotalep.github.io/_posts/2023-10-21-process-migration.md

 ![processes after Migration](/assets/images/process-migration/15-target-processes-after-migration.png)

-The imported JSON and log files can be located within the `Output` folder, in the same directory as your configuration file.
+The exported JSON and log files are located within the `Output` folder, in the same directory as your configuration file.

 ![Output Folder Location](/assets/images/process-migration/16-output-folder.png)